And greetings once again to you, music lovers all across the fruited plain.

 Okay, so that's one thing.

-It's just mildly amusing the phoniness that is so much a part of television these days.
+It's just mildly amusing, the phoniness that is so much a part of television these days.

-They've taken a a break now, I believe.
+They've taken a break now, I believe.

 But again, Fox is pretty much it on this.

-CNN bumps in for I don't know, when Eleanor Holmes Norton is testifying or questioning somebody, or when Elijah Cummings is issuing profundities like, well, you know, life is part of death, or death is part of life.
+CNN bumps in for, I don't know, when Eleanor Holmes Norton is testifying or questioning somebody or when Elijah Cummings is issuing profundities like, well, you know, life is part of death or death is part of life.

-What whatever, he said.
+Whatever, he said.

-And she said, I'm quoting from this report, tried to cut the counterterrorism bureau out of the loop as they and other administration officials weighed how to respond and characterize the Benghazi attack.
+And she said, I'm quoting from this report, tried to cut the Counterterrorism Bureau out of the loop as they and other administration officials weighed how to respond and characterize the Benghazi attack.

 That's the end of the quote, Mr. Thompson.